Idiogram Viewer

 The chromosomes will always be scaled lengthwise to fit the width of the display area, so the only way to control the width of the image is thus to adjust the width of the IdiogramViewer dialog itself.

-Other aspects of the chromosomes can be controlled with the three slider controls located beneath the "style" drop-down menu: The remaining controls all affect how the sequence regions are drawn on top of the chromosomes:
+Other aspects of the chromosomes can be controlled with the three slider controls located beneath the "style" drop-down menu: Scaffolds (introduced in version 1.1):

 Sequence colors